atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 15: Open a new Configuration file in the sites available directory by running `sudo nano /etc/nginx/sites-available/projectLEMP` and paste the code below in the file.
+Step 15: Open a new Configuration file in Nginx's sites-enabled directory by running `sudo nano /etc/nginx/sites-available/projectLEMP` and paste the code below in the file.

 ```nginx
 # /etc/nginx/sites-available/projectLEMP